bretmorin/html-journey-notes/README.md

         this part says that when I hover, I want the image to scale to 1.1* its size
         ```
 3. #### ***Advanced CSS Grid***
+    - A quick note: if in firefox, can easily inspect all grid boxes by dev tools->layout (on the right) and clicking on the container.
     - Look at the differences between CSS grid and flexbox: https://www.google.com/search?q=css+flexbox+vs+grid&client=firefox-b-d&sxsrf=AOaemvLWJ2PytCy02CBlsePEPZ_MT8f2tQ:1634150062335&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjJ9OWvg8jzAhXuQzABHWJCDeoQ_AUoAXoECAEQAw&biw=790&bih=762&dpr=2
         - these can be complimentary tools, as opposed to having to use each one by itself
         - CSS grid is great for when you have both columns and rows of different sizes, and flexbox is great for when you have one dimension (all rows or all columns)